vs0t/Cpp-BlackJack/readme.md

 ## Installation

 To compile and run the project, you will need `g++`, `cmake`, and `googletest` installed.
 Note that GoogleTest was manually downloaded and included in the `build/_deps` directory due to issues with linking.
+I removed the build folder for my online upload of this, if you would like to run my project the way I currently have it programmed, contact me or create an issue for the correct build folder to run this program.
 Follow these steps to set up the project:

 1. Clone the repository to your local machine.
 2. Open a terminal in the root directory of the project.